fe-moldark/wesleykent-website/bruteforcing.markdown

 <br><br>

 ## One note on everyone's favorite resource... online tools
 To be fair, I do try and use John whenever possible to keep sharp on that skill, but I can be lazy and there are powerful online cracking tools out there.
 Sometimes it is tedious to go through the whole process of identifying the hash with a hash-identifer, it eventually tells you it is a raw MD5 hash, then you have to find the exact format for it in John with `john --list=formats | grep MD5` - where you eventually see `Raw-MD5` as an output, and then you finally run the command `john --format=Raw-MD5 --wordlist=/usr/share/wordlists/rockyou.txt hash.txt`.
 What I'm saying is that sometimes it can be a tedious process, and plenty of online resources can save you that time and energy.
-Sites like [crackstation](https://crackstation.net/) are one of many out there that can meet these needs, just make sure to stay proficient with John.
+Sites like <a href="https://crackstation.net/" target="_blank" rel="noopener noreferrer">crackstation</a> are one of many out there that can meet these needs, just make sure to stay proficient with John.
 <br>